Love Is All Around: Chart performance

 On 15 May 1994, "Love Is All Around" entered the UK Singles Chart at number four.
 After climbing to number two the following week, it reached number one on 29 May.
-It remained there for 15 weeks, becoming the joint third-longest UK chart reign of all time (after Frankie Laine's "I Believe" and Bryan Adams' "(Everything I Do) I Do It for You"), along with Drake's "One Dance".
+It remained there for 15 weeks, becoming—as of 2026—the second-longest UK chart reign for a British act of all time.
 "Love Is All Around" spent a further 20 weeks in the UK top 75.
-Throughout its chart run, some radio stations banned the song, as many listeners were irritated of hearing it for so long.
+Throughout its chart run, some radio stations banned the song, as many listeners were irritated by hearing it for so long.
 The band themselves eventually took the decision to delete the record from sale, allowing "Saturday Night" by Whigfield to debut at number one on 11 September 1994, with Wet Wet Wet dropping to number two.
 "Love Is All Around" has sold 1.91 million copies in the United Kingdom, making it the country's current best-selling love ballad as of 2021 (including download and physical sales only).

 Music video

 A music video was produced to accompany the song, which included projected footage from the film, and was directed by German director Marcus Nispel.
-It was filmed in New York City and Jim Fealy directed photography on the Warner Bros. shoot.
+It was filmed in New York City, and Jim Fealy directed photography on the Warner Bros. shoot.
 Ethan Wolvek was supervising producer and Anouk F. Nora executive producer.
-The video was later made available on Wet Wet Wet's official YouTube channel in 2013, having generated more than 84 million views as of May 2025.